USD ($)

 TCP handshake diagram

-TCP is a connection-oriented protocol, which means a secure connection is established between two hosts before sending and receiving the actual data packets between these two hosts.
-This is achieved by establishing a three-way handshake connection between the sender and the receiver.
-The following are the steps:
+TCP is a connection-oriented protocol, which means a secure connection is established between two hosts before sending and receiving the actual data packets.
+The Three-Way handshake process for connection establishment is shown step-by-step below:

 Step 1.
-The host who wants to send data (client) first sends a packet with a SYN flag to the receiving host to establish a connection.
+The sender first sends a packet with a SYN flag to the receiver to establish a connection.

 Step 2.
-The receiving host responds (Server) with a packet having a SYN-ACK flag and also acknowledging the request and indicating that it is ready to receive the data.
+The receiver responds with a packet having a SYN-ACK flag, acknowledging the request and indicating that it is ready to receive the data.

 Step 3.
-The sending host responds (Client) with an ACK packet, confirming that the connection has been established and data can now be sent.
+The sender then sends the ACK packet, confirming that the connection has been established.

 Step 1.
-One end sends a FIN packet to signal the end of the connection.
+One device sends a FIN packet to signal the end of the connection.

 Step 2.
-The other end responds with an ACK packet to confirm receipt of the FIN packet.
+The other device responds with an ACK packet to confirm receipt of the FIN packet.

 Step 3.
-The other end sends its own FIN packet.
+The same device then sends its own FIN packet.

 Step 4.
 The original sender responds with an ACK packet to confirm receipt.